BootsnAll Travel Network

 Carry-on Items Still Permitted

-With all the changes lately about what you can and can’t bring in your carry-on, it has become inherently confusing as to what is still allowed.
+With all the changes lately about what you can and can’t bring in your carry-on, it has become inherently confusing as to what is still allowed and inconsistencies between different airports have left me frustrated on more than one occasion.
 While we all agree that the TSA is indeed “Vigilant, Effective, Efficient” the question is are they concise?

 Don’t worry, I’m here to help you navigate the maze of ever-changing Homeland Security requirements when traveling.
 After all, while to the TSA you are “more than just a number - you are a key member to our security process” to me, you are, oh so much more.